oesteban/hcph-sops/docs/data-management/post-session.md

         In addition to the eye-tracking data (`<prefix>_eyetrack.tsv.gz` file) and metadata (`<prefix>_eyetrack.json` file), the code also generates a TSV file containing all messages sent to the ET and the header of the `.EDF` file (with name `<prefix>_eventlist_raw.tsv`).
         Please do not copy these generated files into the *DataLad* dataset in BIDS.

-!!! warning "Instead of the current specifications, we will use [the following BEP](https://bids-specification--1128.org.readthedocs.build/en/1128/modality-specific-files/eye-tracking.html)"

 ??? abstract "Example of a session with eye-tracking recordings"